-The guidelines are written with the objectives of "Doing Development Differently" (DDD) in mind including better coherence between Danish instruments and a more learning and adaptive approach to development.
-MFA is testing new ways of organizing and implementing strategic partnerships with multilateral and international organisations both to enhance the Danish influence on the organisations and to increase Danish learning from the work of these partners.
+The guidelines take into account the objectives of "Doing Development Differently" (DDD) including better coherence between Danish instruments and a learning and adaptive approach to development.
+MFA is testing new ways of organising and implementing strategic partnerships with multilateral and international organisations both to enhance the Danish influence on the organisations and to increase Danish learning from the work of these partners.
 This is to be implemented through stronger and more systematic cooperation and knowledge sharing between all MFA units working with the organisations and through testing new ways of dialoguing with and influencing the organisations to be more adaptive in their work and focused on learning.
-Please consult Adaptive Management Guidance note for more information https://amg.um.dk/en/tools/guidance-note-for-adaptive-management/
+For further information, please consult Adaptive Management Guidance note for more information https://amg.um.dk/en/tools/guidance-note-for-adaptive-management/